UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/arrays_python.md

 automatically repeats the data in `multiplier` to match the number of patients (the first dimension in `subset`) so the `*` operation can be applied over arrays of equal shape.

+## Key Points:
+- Processing NumPy arrays is generally much faster than processing Python lists.
+- NumPy arrays have specialised capabilities to support complex mathematical operations, and are less flexible that Python lists.
+- Slicing NumPy arrays returns a reference to the original dataset, not a copy of it like with Python lists.
+- NumPy arrays only hold elements of a single data type and are generally fixed in size.
+- Use `numpy.mean(array)`, `numpy.max(array)`, and `numpy.min(array)` to calculate simple statistics.
+- Use `numpy.mean(array, axis=0)` or `numpy.mean(array, axis=1)` to calculate statistics across the specified axis.
+- Broadcasting allows you to apply an operation to two arrays of different shape, repeating the data in an array of a one-long dimension to match the larger array.